ozkary/ozkary.github.io/_posts/2023-05-06-ai-engineering-generate-code-from-user-stories.md

 ---
 # Introduction

 Large Language Model (LLM) refers to a class of AI models that are designed to understand and generate human-like text based on large amounts of training data.
 LLM can play a significant role when it comes to generating code by leveraging the language understanding and generative capabilities.
-Users can simply create text propmts with a user story format and provide enough context like technologies, requirements, and technial specifications, and the LLM model can generate code snippets to match what is requested by the prompt.
+Users can simply create text prompts with a user story format and provide enough context like technologies, requirements, and technical specifications, and the LLM model can generate code snippets to match what is requested by the prompt.

-> 👍 Note that LLM-generated code may not always be perfect, and developers should manualy review and validate the genereted code to ensure its correctness, efficiency, and adherence to coding standards.
+> 👍 Note that LLM-generated code may not always be perfect, and developers should manually review and validate the generated code to ensure its correctness, efficiency, and adherence to coding standards.

 ## Benefits of LLM for code generation